Richard Maurice Bucke: Early life

 Richard Maurice Bucke was born in 1837 in Methwold, England, the son of Rev. Horatio Walpole Bucke (a parish curate) and his wife Clarissa Andrews.
-The parents and their children emigrated to Canada when he was a year old, settling near London, Ontario.
+The parents and their children emigrated to Canada when he was a year old, settling near London, Upper Canada.

 Horatio W. Bucke had given up the profession of religious minister, and trusted his family's income to their Ontario farm.
 A sibling in a large family, Richard Maurice Bucke was a typical farm boy of that era.
 He was an athletic boy who enjoyed a good ball game.
 When he left home at the age of 16, he traveled to Columbus, Ohio and then to California.
 Along the way, Bucke worked at various odd jobs.
-He was part of a travelling party who had to fight for their lives when they were attacked by Shoshone Indians, on whose territory they were trespassing.
+He was part of a travelling party who had to fight for their lives when they were attacked by a group of Shoshone people, on whose territory they were trespassing.

 In the winter of 1857–58, he was nearly frozen to death in the mountains of California, where he was the sole survivor of a silver-mining party.
 He had to walk out over the mountains and suffered extreme frostbite.
 As a result, a foot and several of his toes were amputated.
 He then returned to Canada via the Isthmus of Panama, probably in 1858.
+Henry Mills Hurd says he returned to Canada in 1860.

-Medicine and Psychiatry
+Medicine and psychiatry

 Bucke enrolled in McGill University's medical school in Montreal, where he delivered a distinguished thesis in 1862.
 Although he practiced general medicine briefly as a ship's surgeon (in order to pay for his sea travel), he later specialized in psychiatry.
 He did his internship in London (1862–63) at University College Hospital.
 During that time he visited France.

-He was for several years an enthusiast for Auguste Comte's positivist philosophy.
-Huston Smith said of Comte's philosophy: "Auguste Comte had laid down the line: religion belonged to the childhood of the human race....
-All genuine knowledge is contained within the boundaries of science."
+He was for several years an enthusiast of Auguste Comte's positivist philosophy.
 Comte's belief that religion, if by that is meant spirituality, had been outmoded by science contrasts with Bucke's later belief concerning the nature of reality.

 Bucke returned to Canada in 1864 and married Jessie Gurd in 1865; they had eight children.

 In January 1876, Bucke became the superintendent of the Asylum for the Insane in Hamilton, Ontario.
 In 1877, he was appointed head of the provincial Asylum for the Insane in London, Ontario, a post he held for nearly the remainder of his life.
 In his work with asylum inmates, he was a reformer who encouraged organized sports and what is now called occupational therapy.
 Some of his surgical treatments proved deeply controversial.
 After adopting the Victorian-era theory that mental illness in women was often due to defective reproductive organs, Bucke began performing surgical removals of these organs from female patients.
 He continued this practice until his death, despite receiving increasing amounts of criticism from the medical health care community.